neurosnap/starfx/docs/posts/react.md

-Even though we are **not** using `redux`, if you are familiar with [react-redux](https://react-redux.js.org) then this will be an identical experience because that's what we are using under-the-hood to integrate with `react`.
+Even though we are **not** using `redux`, if you are familiar with [react-redux](https://react-redux.js.org) then this will be an identical experience because `starfx/react` has an identical API signature.

 `useDispatch`, `useSelector`, and `createSelector` are the bread and butter of `redux`'s integration with `react` all of which we use inside `starfx`.